UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the difference between syngas and synthetic natural gas?

+Syngas vs synthetic natural gas comes down to refinement.
 Syngas (synthesis gas) is a raw, intermediate gas mixture made primarily of carbon monoxide and hydrogen, created during the initial gasification of carbon materials.
-Synthetic natural gas (SNG) is the finalized, usable product created after syngas undergoes a catalytic methanation process to become pure methane.
-You cannot safely pipe syngas into homes due to extreme toxicity and low heating value, whereas SNG is perfectly safe and compatible with residential utility grids.
+You cannot safely pipe syngas into homes due to extreme toxicity.
+Synthetic natural gas (SNG) is the safe, finalized product created after syngas undergoes a catalytic methanation process to become pure methane.

 How efficient is the synthetic natural gas production process?

 The overall efficiency varies heavily based on the specific manufacturing method.
-For instance, power-to-gas technology, which uses excess renewable electricity and water electrolysis to create SNG, operates at roughly a 60% to 70% energy efficiency rate.
+According to the National Renewable Energy Laboratory (NREL), power-to-gas electrolysis currently operates at an energy efficiency rate of roughly 60% to 70%.
 While some raw energy is inherently lost during the complex conversion from electricity to hydrogen and finally to methane, this innovative process allows utilities to physically store surplus renewable energy for months at a time, making the wider grid significantly more resilient.

 What is the Wobbe Index and why does it matter for home appliances?

 The Wobbe Index is a standardized technical metric widely used by the energy industry to measure the true interchangeability of different fuel gases.
 It matters immensely for your home appliances because utility companies use it to verify that synthetic methane will burn with the exact same heat output, flame temperature, and physical behavior as conventional fossil gas.
-As long as the manufactured SNG meets the required Wobbe index baseline rating, your stove, furnace, and water heater will safely operate without requiring any mechanical modifications.
+As long as the manufactured SNG meets the required Wobbe Index baseline rating, your stove, furnace, and water heater will safely operate.

 How is synthetic natural gas different from hydrogen?